fsi-open/admin-bundle/Resources/doc/embedding_element.md

 This is enough for displaying a list of user invoices under his/hers edition form (assuming he/she has any).
-But since we rendered it through the ``render(controller( .. ))`` method, the pagination will not work - it does not have the acces to the application's main request object.
+But since we rendered it through the ``render(controller( .. ))`` method, the pagination will not work - it does not have the access to the application's main request object.

 So, how we are going to take data from the main request and pass it to the datasource rendered in a subrequest?
 Via the admin bundle events, of course!